banjocat/hapi-producer/README.md

 A client was using hapi and this is a playground for me to learn it better.

-## Benchmarks in requests/sec (timeouts)

-Of course there are a lot more timeouts when working with sync code.

 ## Goals
 * Use hapi
 * Use docker